christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The original ruling lineage of humanity emerged not from the tropics, but from the Hyperborean North—the circumpolar region that included Siberia, Scandinavia, and the northern reaches of Eurasia.
 These were the Cro-Magnon peoples: tall, robust, light-haired, light-eyed, and genetically adapted to cold climates.
 They carried the Haplogroup R lineage—the ancestor of R1a and R1b.

-What the Evidence Proves:

-Mal'ta Boy:	R* (ancestral to R1a/R1b).
-Siberia (Lake Baikal) 24,000 BCE.
-The oldest known R-lineage carrier

-Cro-Magnon:	R* (ancestral).
-Europe, Siberia	50,000–10,000 BCE.
-The original Hyperboreans

-Ancient North Eurasians (ANE)	R1a/R1b (proto).
-Siberia, Eastern Europe	24,000–15,000 BCE.
-The ancestors of both Europeans and Native Americans.

-Yamnaya	R1b / R1a.
-Pontic-Caspian Steppe	3300 BCE.
-The Steppe aristocracy

-Corded Ware	R1a-M417.
-Central Europe 3000 BCE.
-The crucible of the Asii

 The Cro-Magnon people were not "primitive" hunter-gatherers.
 They were the original Hyperboreans—tall, robust, light-skinned, and technologically advanced.
 They created the first art (cave paintings, Venus figurines), the first tools, and the first language.

 They were the Dragon Kings—the original ruling lineage of humanity.
 Their descendants would go on to rule every major civilization from the Atlantic to the Pacific.